12626538/DL02/BLOGPOST.md

 #### LBA

 “*Ligand Binding Affinity*” is a regression task with the goal to predict the binding affinity of a protein-ligand complex.
 This complex describes the binding interactions between a small molecule *ligand* and its target *protein*.
 These interactions can result in gain or loss of functional effects that can be utilized for a beneficial medicinal effect.
 Predicting and determining the intermolecular forces that affect binding between a protein and potential ligand therefore plays an important role in optimizing the drug discovery process.
 In this task, the goal of the model is to predict the binding affinity between the biomolecule and its ligand.
-Here, the affinity is described as the negative logarithm of the equilibrium dissociation constant $K_D$, which serves as a robust measure for indicating the presence of strong binding interactions. <!-- This task was provided with different training/validation splits. --> ([Wang et al., 2004](https://doi.org/10.1021/jm030580l); [Liu et al., 2015](https://doi.org/10.1093/bioinformatics/btu626))
+Here, the affinity is described as the negative logarithm of the equilibrium dissociation constant $K_D$, which serves as a robust measure for indicating the presence of strong binding interactions. <!-- This task was provided with different training/validation splits. --> ([Liu et al., 2015](https://doi.org/10.1093/bioinformatics/btu626); [Wang et al., 2004](https://doi.org/10.1021/jm030580l))

 #### SMP